marco262/my_wiki/data/dnd/subclass/oath-of-conquest.md

 When you take this oath at 3rd level, you gain the following two Channel Divinity options.

 ***Conquering Presence.*** You can use your Channel Divinity to exude a terrifying presence.
 As an action, you force each creature of your choice that you can see within 30 feet of you to make a Wisdom saving throw.
-On a failed save, a creature becomes frightened of you for 1 minute.
-The frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.
+On a failed save, a creature becomes [[[general:conditions#frightened|frightened]]] of you for 1 minute.
+The [[[general:conditions#frightened|frightened]]] creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Guided Strike.*** You can use your Channel Divinity to strike with supernatural accuracy.
 When you make an attack roll, you can use your Channel Divinity to gain a +10 bonus to the roll.
 You make this choice after you see the roll, but before the DM says whether the attack hits or misses.